-- Add plants and decorations and run appropriate tests to check water parameters.
+- Add live plants and decorations and run appropriate tests to check water parameters.

 Acclimate Your Fish

-You’ll need to acclimate fish, invertebrates and live corals before adding them to the aquarium.
+You’ll need to acclimate fish, invertebrates and live corals before putting fish back in to the aquarium.
 For instructions, read Doctors Foster and Smith’s acclimation procedure guidelines.